Alpine

 key feature of the Intro course is that

-hut for the night, and an Alpine start
+hut, and an Alpine start

-the next morning to ascend the peak.
+the next morning for the summit.

-A great experience, and this will confirm
+A great experience, and it will confirm

-how much you have already learned. |
+how much you have learned. |

 |